 However, One-time Loan Restructuring doesn't affect Credit Scores

-The RBI announced a first of its kind, one-time restructuring benefit for both personal and corporate loans due to the Covid-19 pandemic.
+The RBI announced a first of its kind, one-time restructuring benefit for both personal loans and corporate loans due to the Covid-19 pandemic.
 This measure is intended to offer financial relief to the millions of Indians impacted financially due to the Coronavirus pandemic.

 It's a great relief to borrowers as well as lenders since the restructuring process would happen without classifying these accounts as non-performing assets.
 However, note that this benefit is available only until the end of 2020 and must be implemented within 90 days of invocation.